 Let’s break down the nine most common terpenes found in CBD, and their individual benefits…

-Lavender’s calming reputation comes down to Linalool; a terpene present in the flower (and our topicals), that’s famed for its stress relieving, unwinding properties.
+Lavender’s calming reputation comes down to Linalool; a terpene present in the flower (and our topicals).

-You’ll find a hearty dose of limonene in our CBD Muscle Balm.
-It’s believed to be ultra-relaxing and anti-inflammatory, with a citrusy quality.
+You’ll find a hearty dose of limonene in our CBD Muscle Balm which has a naturally citrusy quality.

-Such culinary delights as ginger, ginseng and sage feature Humulene; a terpene that’s antifungal (perfect for topicals), as well as an effective sedative.
+Such culinary delights as ginger, ginseng and sage feature Humulene.

-A superior soother, Pinene tempers pain, inflammation and anxiety.
-It’s an all-rounder, often discovered in conifer trees – as well as cannabis, of course.
+Responsible for the smell of pine, this terpene is an all-rounder, often discovered in conifer trees – as well as hemp, of course.

-Also in lemongrass, basil and mangoes, Myrcene is a sedative.
-It’s one of the most commonly-found terpenes in commercial cannabis.
+Also in lemongrass, basil and mangoes, Myrcene is one of the most commonly-found terpenes in commercial hemp.

-Often spotted on ingredient lists for sensitive skincare products, Bisabolol is considered supremely comforting in the face of irritation.
+Often spotted on ingredient lists for sensitive skincare products, Bisabolol is also found in chamomile flowers.

-When we tell you that Terpinene is one of the active ingredients in tea tree oil, you can imagine the kind of antioxidant, antifungal benefits it offers in CBD.
+Terpinene is one of the active ingredients in tea tree oil, with a piney aroma.